danielwisouza/danielwisouza/README.md

 - Databases: SQL Server, Oracle, MongoDB.
 - ETL tools: Integration Services.
 - Programmer: Python, JS, C#.
-- Self Service BI: Power BI, Analysis Service.
+- Self Service BI: Power BI.

 I love spending time researching new things.
 I also like to work in a team, you will learn faster and much more.